jeremychow99/EMMA/README.md

 Equipment Maintenance Management Automation, or EMMA, seeks to streamline the process of managing and scheduling equipment maintanences by providing a platform to keep track of maintenance, equipment and inventory details.
 It can also integrate with IoT sensors to auto-schedule maintenance.

+### Accompanying frontend user interface for this project can be found [here](https://github.com/jeremychow99/EMMA-frontend).

 ## Technical Diagram
  <img src="images/diagram.png" alt="Diagram">